 Penny’s commitment to changing the culture of aging and long-term care began early in her professional career as a social worker in Rochester, New York and continued as she moved to Colorado.
 She strongly believes that the care we provide to elders is directly related to the way we, as a society, view aging.
 She is passionate about spreading the message that we are in the midst of a revolution about how we age and where we do it.
 Penny comments that, “no matter whether people live, in nursing homes, assisted living communities or in their family home, we all deserve and should expect respectful and dignified care and support that is centered, directed and tailored to us as individuals.”

 Penny previously served as the Manager of the Long-Term Care Ombudsman Program in the Denver metropolitan region and as the Executive Director of the Colorado Culture Change Coalition.
-There she expanded the Coalition’s reach to look beyond nursing homes and brought the message of culture change to assisted living communities and home care organizations.
-Most recently she was the Director of Long Term Services and Supports for Colorado Access where she managed a state Medicaid contract to connect individuals to long-term services and supports.
+While there, she expanded the Coalition’s reach to look beyond nursing homes and brought the message of culture change to assisted living communities and home care organizations.
+Most recently, Penny was the Director of Long Term Services and Supports for Colorado Access where she managed a state Medicaid contract to connect individuals to long-term services and supports.
 Penny received her Master of Social Work degree from the State University of New York at Albany and her Bachelor of Arts in Anthropology from Binghamton University.

 Photographer and filmmaker.
 Director of the documentary film Lives Well Lived.

 “In our society, older adults are often overlooked.
 I want to bring that generation to the forefront.
 Our greatest role models are those living full and meaningful lives in their later years.
-Lives Well Lived celebrates the incredible wit, wisdom and life experiences of seniors who are living life to the fullest.
 Although they may have seen the worst of humanity, their outlook is still optimistic.
 Their stories are about perseverance, the human spirit, and staying positive in the midst of the great challenges.” -Sky Bergman

 If you believe your community is doing something cutting-edge and innovative in helping to create an environment that supports individual’s well-being (consistent with the theme “where you live matters”) and would like to be a featured speaker at the virtual Lyceum click on the link below to apply.